2017 New Voices Scholar

-New Voices in Japanese Studies is proud to support Geraldine Carney and Ross Tunney as the inaugural New Voices Scholars.
-Geraldine and Ross will present their work at the 2016 Asian Studies Association of Australia (ASAA) conference, July 5-7 at Australian National University.
+Geraldine Carney and Ross Tunney were selected as the inaugural New Voices Scholars.
+Geraldine and Ross presented their work at the 2016 Asian Studies Association of Australia (ASAA) conference, July 5-7 at Australian National University.

 “Social media helps to fill a void left by a legal system which has not yet adapted to meet the needs of a changing and internationalised form of family.”

 Geraldine Carney is a PhD candidate at Monash University, and is also a practising lawyer.
 She is researching international parental child abduction with a focus on Japan.
 Her NVJS article is titled, “Disrupt, Support and Document: The Role of Social Media in International Parental Child Abduction Cases involving Japan“, and is published in Vol. 8.

 Geraldine presented her work under this title at ASAA on Wednesday, July 6, in Panel 7, Children.